 How to identify fake followers

 Now, don’t worry too much about the abundance of fake followers out there - everyone on social media is bound to have a couple hanging around their follower list.
-The real problems arise when these bots take up large percentages of peoples following.
-And, spotting them isn’t as difficult as you might think.
+The real problems arise when these bots take up large percentages of people's following.
+But spotting them isn’t as difficult as you might think.

 The easiest way to spot if an account is real or fake is to look at simple numbers.
 For example, the average account on Twitter follows around 200 other people.
 Most fake accounts will instead follow thousands, without many followers of their own.